 Legal Aid Ontario (LAO) is mandated to provide legal aid services to low‑income individuals while being accountable for the expenditure of public funds.

 ACU supports LAO’s mandate through the identification of billing errors that may have resulted in overpaid funds.
 ACU forms part of LAO’s Audit and Compliance Services Branch and is independent of other departments.
-Ontario Regulation 106/99 of the Legal Aid Services Act 1998 (LASA) gives LAO the authority to examine accounts in detail and recover funds where appropriate.
+Rule 71 of the Legal Aid Services Act, 2020 (LASA 2020) gives LAO the authority to examine accounts in detail and recover funds where appropriate.